dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 #### EventNames

  * DO - keep the names reasonably short (< 16 characters).
-Keep in mind that that event names are already qualified by the Listener so the name only needs to be unique within a listener.
+Keep in mind that event names are already qualified by the Listener so the name only needs to be unique within a listener.
    Short names make the 'IsEnabled' faster.